Kurds: Population

-The number of Kurds living in Southwest Asia is estimated at between 30 and 45 million, with another one or two million living in the Kurdish diaspora.
+The number of Kurds living in West Asia is estimated at between 30 and 45 million, with another one or two million living in the Kurdish diaspora.
 Kurds comprise anywhere from 18 to 25% of the population in Turkey, 15 to 20% in Iraq; 10% in Iran; and 9% in Syria.
 Kurds form regional majorities in all four of these countries, viz. in Turkish Kurdistan, Iraqi Kurdistan, Iranian Kurdistan and Syrian Kurdistan.
-The Kurds are the fourth largest ethnic group in West Asia after Arabs, Persians, and Turks.
+The Kurds are the fourth largest ethnic group in the Middle East after Arabs, Persians, and Turks.

 The total number of Kurds in 1991 was placed at 22.5 million, with 48% of this number living in Turkey, 24% in Iran, 18% in Iraq, and 4% in Syria.

 Recent emigration accounts for a population of close to 1.5 million in Western countries, about half of them in Germany.

 A special case are the Kurdish populations in the Transcaucasus and Central Asia, displaced there mostly in the time of the Russian Empire, who underwent independent developments for more than a century and have developed an ethnic identity in their own right.
 This group's population was estimated at close to 0.4 million in 1990.